CSIS-iLab/india-states/_analysis/states-update-dec-24-2019-1.md

 **Karnataka**

-The government of Karnataka has allowed all shops and commercial establishments in the state, employing 10 or more persons, to be open on a 24 hours a week, 7 days a year basis on all days of the year for a period of three years. **Source:** [KNN India](https://knnindia.co.in/news/newsdetails/state/karnataka-govt-gives-nod-to-open-shops-24x7-for-3-years) **In detail:** [Karnataka Notification](https://www.rai.net.in/E-Mailers/Advocacy-update/24x7-store-opening-permission-Karnataka.pdf)
+The government of Karnataka has allowed all shops and commercial establishments in the state, employing 10 or more persons, to be open on a 24 hours a day, 7 days a week basis on all days of the year for a period of three years. **Source:** [KNN India](https://knnindia.co.in/news/newsdetails/state/karnataka-govt-gives-nod-to-open-shops-24x7-for-3-years) **In detail:** [Karnataka Notification](https://www.rai.net.in/E-Mailers/Advocacy-update/24x7-store-opening-permission-Karnataka.pdf)

 The Pavagada Solar Park has now become the world’s largest operational solar park, providing over 2,000 MW of electricity generation to Karnataka. **Source:** [Mercom](https://mercomindia.com/karnatakas-pavagada-solar-operational/) **In detail:** [MNRE List of Solar parks](https://mnre.gov.in/scheme-documents), [KSPDCL Pavagada information](http://kspdcl.in/Aboutus_kan.htm)